Little Explorer’s Club

 Elementary School Learners

-School year SciFun Camps are drop-off, single or multiple day long camps, with science oriented experiments and activities designed for elementary age students.
+School year SciFun Camps are drop-off, single- or multiple-day-long camps with science-oriented experiments and activities designed for elementary-age students.
 Our Lead Educator designs curricula for facilitating these activities with the intention that the students will participate expectedly and learn concepts as well as enjoy the activities.
-During the school year camps run from 8:30 am to 3:30 pm, on select Blue Valley School District out-of-school days.
-Dates for the 2024-2025 school year are:
+During the school year, camps run from 8:30 am to 3:30 pm on select Blue Valley School District out-of-school days.
+Prices vary based on camp length; see individual camps for more information.
+Members receive a discount.
+First semester dates for the 2025-2026 school year are:

 Cancellation policy: